zvector/fate/README.md

 		* Interfacing: `promise`
 		* Querying state: `isRunning`, `width`
 		* Control: `start`, `stop`
-* **Procedure** — parallel and serial operations together in concise literal syntax
+* **Procedure** — Serial and parallel operations together, in a concise literal syntax
 	* Methods: `promise`, `start`
 	* Examples

 # Deferral

 A **deferral** is a stateful callback device used to manage the eventualities of synchronous and asynchronous operations.
+With its associated **promise** interface, it is a fundamental unit of the composite entities **pipeline** and **multiplex**, which process sets of deferrals either sequentially or concurrently, and for the further composite **procedure**, which processes deferrals, pipelines, and multiplexes in arbitrarily complex arrangements.

 ## Background